 An alternative although less commonly used line for stomach cancer chemotherapy is a PICC line or percutaneous inserted central catheter.

 This is placed through the largest vein in your arm instead of the neck and chest.
 It is said to have less risk of infection, but other complications are similar to the central lines in general.

 Choice of line depends on the unit you attend and the expertise available.

-As previously mentioned, side effects can occur with drug treatment.
-These occur due to either the direct toxicity of the drug or due to the damage that they can inflict on normal human tissues.
+Stomach cancer chemotherapy side effects are due to either the direct toxicity of the drug or due to the damage that they can inflict on normal human tissues.